3liz/lizmap-web-client/CONTRIBUTING.md

 ## Testing your changes

+You can test your changes, or you can launch unit tests, by running some Docker containers.
+Go into tests/ and read the README.md file.
+A docker-compose.yml file is provided, launching a full stack of softwares to run Lizmap (nginx, php-fpm, qgis, postgresql...).

-You can test your changes by running a Vagrant machine.
-It allows to create quickly a virtual machine with all softwares needed by Lizmap (PostgreSQL, QGIS Server...).
+You can also use a Vagrant machine (although it is deprecated).
+It allows to create a virtual machine with all softwares needed by Lizmap (PostgreSQL, QGIS Server...).
 See vagrant/README.md for details and to learn how to launch this VM.

 You can test with Android browsers in your Ubuntu Desktop thanks to [Anbox](https://docs.anbox.io/userguide/install.html#install-anbox).